luskaner/aoe2DELanServer/server/README.md

 - [`Item Bundle Items`](resources/responses/itemBundleItems.json): Grouping of items into bundles.

 *Note: These files might require updates to work with future game versions.*

+## Command Line

+CLI is available with similar options as the configuration.
+You can see the available options with `server -h`.

 ## API endpoints